natevaughan/dictionarycleaner/README.md

 # Dictionary Cleaner
-Recursive function to remove keys in two dictionaries in Python
+Recursive function to remove keys from a dictionary in Python

-Use case: removing fields from dictionaries prior to using deepdiff
+Use case: removing fields from a dictionary prior to using deepdiff

 ## Requirements
  - Python 3